megabyte112/megabyte112-mc-resourcepack/README.md

 If the custom names aren't working, make sure your language is set to English United States.

-Make sure OptiFine is installed for connected and emissive textures.
+Make sure OptiFine is installed for connected, emissive, and HD textures.

 There is a known bug where shields with banners become glitched when wearing netherite armour or holding a netherite tool.
 As far as I am aware, this is a bug in OptiFine's Emissive Textures and there's nothing i can do about it - sorry!